Guidelines

 Reliable stone analysis by infrared spectroscopy or X-ray diffraction and basic metabolic evaluation is mandatory for all stone formers.

 Only high-risk stone formers require specific metabolic evaluation.
 Stone type is the deciding factor for further diagnostic tests.
-The different stone types include:
+The various stone types include:

 • calcium oxalate;